 - Legal capacity is an inherent and inalienable right.
 It includes two dimensions:

-- The right to hold rights
+- the right to hold rights, and

-- The right to exercise these rights
+- the right to exercise these rights.

 The right to legal capacity is necessary for the enjoyment of all other rights.
-It allows people to participate in society and to be recognised as full citizens.
+It allows people to participate in society and to be recognized as full citizens.

-• Mental capacity is a term used to refer to the decision-making skills (or decision making abilities) of a person.
+• Mental capacity is a term used to refer to the decision-making skills (or decision-making abilities) of a person.